-__—— Spyder front wheel alignment using magnetic-base laser levels.
+__—— Spyder or Ryker front wheel alignment using magnetic-base laser levels.

 Aligning front wheels means aiming a laser pointer exactly parallel to the front wheels – BRP recommends a ( patented ) hub-mandrel system for attaching laser levels squarely to the wheels.
 However, it is just as accurate to use well-tested wheel standoffs ( see extra page link below ) and attach magnetic-base laser levels to them.
 The system is based on the ‘Alignment Box’ method, which ensures that wheel camber and chassis alignment issues are handled correctly.

 All of my wheel alignment equipment has been assembled into an ‘Alignment Kit’ available to any individual or group of Spyder or Ryker owners.
 It could be used by owners in remote locations, or for Shed Day gatherings around the country – the only cost would be the freight on the Kit to you, then back to me... using AusPost’s ‘Parcel Post Satchel’ ( large size, 510 x 435mm / 5kg ), the cost to post this 5kg carry-case anywhere in Australia is currently $17.60 – so that’s $35.20 all up, about a third of what you would pay for a professional alignment.

 - The Kit contains everything you will need except a measuring tape and, if aligning 2013> models, a ½” socket-set with extension bar... some sort of wheel jack may also be useful if a front wheel needs to be rotated for spoke alignment purposes.

 - Suggestion: If you are using the Alignment Kit for a Shed Day, where several Spyders ( or Rykers ) will be aligned, it would be sensible to ask for a small donation for each alignment.
 That would at least cover most of the cost of posting the Kit.